bleonheart/Lilia/documentation/docs/libraries/lia.commands.md

 **Purpose**

 Executes a registered command by name.
-Results that are strings are sent to the caller as notifications—strings beginning with `@` use localization via `notifyLocalized`; other strings are shown verbatim or printed to the server console when no player is present.
+After the callback finishes the `liaCommandRan` hook receives the caller, command, original arguments, and all returned values.
+If the first return value is a string it is delivered to the caller: strings beginning with `@` use localization via `notifyLocalized`; other strings are shown verbatim or printed to the server console when no player is present.

 **Parameters**